ivan-guerra/programmador.com/content/posts/huffman-coding.md

 [5]: https://github.com/ivan-guerra/huffman

 [^1]: This posts title image shows a Huffman Tree generated from the text "this
-    is an example of a huffman tree".
+    is an example of a Huffman tree".
 The source of the image is of course [Wikipedia][1].
 [^2]: ["Huffman Coding: Basic Technique"][2]
 [^3]: Like with most things in computing, magic number has multiple meanings.